psmajethiya/Inflation-drivers-in-India/CHARTER.md

 ## 6. Data sources and access plan

-All sources are open-access and require no login or API key.
+Most sources are open-access and require no login or API key.
+EPWRF access is available via institutional subscription.

 MoSPI CPI (all-India combined, monthly):
 Landing: https://www.mospi.gov.in/cpi